MSchmoecker/Pacifist/README.md

 ## Development
 BepInEx must be setup at manual or with r2modman/Thunderstore Mod Manager.
-Jötunn must be installed.

-Note the master branch will always use a stable Jötunn version while others may use a directly compiled one.

 Create a file called `Environment.props` inside the project root.
 Copy the example and change the Valheim install path to your location.